gpoon21/KeyColor/README.md

 - `Span<T>(ReadOnlySpan<T> span) where T : struct`: Generate color from span
 - `Rng()`: Generate random color

+All methods in `ColorFrom` are thread-safe and can be safely called from multiple threads.

 ### KeyColorGenerator (Class)

 - `GetUniqueColor(string label)`: Generate color from string
 - `GetUniqueColor<T>(T key) where T : struct`: Generate color from struct
 - `GetUniqueColor(ReadOnlySpan<byte> key)`: Generate color from byte span

+**Thread Safety Note**: The color generation methods are thread-safe, but modifying properties (Seed, Saturation, Lightness, Brightness) is not thread-safe.
+If you need to modify these properties, do it before making the generator available to multiple threads.

 ### GeneratedColor (Struct)